Johannes Kleske

 Symptom: Managers develop a passive attitude towards the future.

-This passivity is clearly reflected in statements such as: “We have to wait and see how AI develops.”
+This passivity is reflected in statements such as “We have to wait and see how AI develops.”
 I hear this sentence again and again from decision-makers in large companies.
 They overlook the fact that it is precisely this wait-and-see attitude that leads to others shaping the future for them.

-After an impressive trend presentation, the illusion often arises that one is already ‘up to date’, even though one has only consumed but not actively shaped.
+After an impressive trend presentation, the illusion often arises that they are already “up to date,” although the participants have only consumed and not actively shaped anything.
 As a result, in-depth work on the future is dismissed as unnecessary.

-What is misjudged here: Future competence can neither be delegated nor consumed – it must be systematically developed and continuously practiced.
-The objection “We don’t have time for that” proves to be a fallacy, because paradoxically, the systematic development of this competence saves enormous resources in the long term.
+What is misjudged here: Future competence can neither be delegated nor consumed.
+It must be systematically developed and continuously practiced.
+The objection “We don’t have time for that” is a fallacy: those who systematically build up this competence will save enormous resources in the long term.

 2. The Innovation Yo-Yo Effect